-Our GOALS are a statement of a strategic-level aspiration of the FNHA for the next five years.
-Each goal is coupled with an OUTCOME STATEMENT that describes the desired changed state resulting from our course of action over the next five years.
+Our GOALS are a statement of a strategic-level aspiration of the FNHA for the duration of our plan.
+Each goal is coupled with an OUTCOME STATEMENT that describes the desired changed state resulting from our course of action.

 The OBJECTIVES describe how each goal will be achieved.
 They are the bridge between where we are now and where we want to be.